Disclosure: MyeLearningWorld is reader-supported. We may receive a commission if you purchase through our links.

 Features

-• RF and EMI resistance
+• RF and EMI resistance for cleaner signals

-• Oxygen-free copper resists corrosion
+• Oxygen-free copper conductors resist corrosion and maintain sound integrity

-• Nickel-plated plugs
+• Nickel-plated plugs enhance durability and connection stability

-• Spiral shielding
+• Spiral shielding reduces interference

 Pros

-• Can separate wires if needed
+• Can separate wires for flexible setups

 Cons